petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

    ![Select the relationship that you created with between the displayed object and another object type.](./displaying-object-entries-with-collection-providers/images/07.png)

-Now you can embed fragments in the new Collection Display and map them to fields in the related object.
+Now you can embed fragments in the new collection display and map them to fields in the related object.

 ![Map fragment sub-elements to fields in parent objects.](./displaying-object-entries-with-collection-providers/images/08.png)